Azure/azure-sdk-for-js/sdk/communication/CONTRIBUTING.md

 ## Building

-Install and link all dependencies `rush update`, and build the code base `rush rebuild`.
+Install and link all dependencies `rush update`, and to build a single project `rush build -t <packagename>`.
-You can then `rush build -t <packagename>` to build a single project.
+You can also build with `rush rebuild` or `rush build` to build all packages.
 Once the package has been built, let's jump on how to run the tests to see that everything is in order.

 ## Testing